TOP

 CHECK THE FORECAST

-Kayaking through a lite drizzle won’t raise too much of a problem.
+Kayaking through a drizzle won’t raise too much of a problem.
 But trying to paddle through heavy rain will fill your kayak’s cockpit with water and render it unstable.
 Make sure to check all weather conditions where you’re kayaking before heading out.
 Also, take note that heavy rains from a day or two prior will make for more turbulent waters too.

 DUCT TAPE IS YOUR FRIEND

 You really should never leave home without it.
-Having a role of the versatile adhesive on hand can come in handy in a pinch.
+Having a role of versatile adhesive on hand can come in handy in a pinch.
 Has the shaft of the rod cracked?
 Tap it up.
 Want to secure gear from rolling around your kayak seat?
 Secure it.

 SIT TIGHT, SIT STRAIGHT